By José Alberto Hermosillo

 Cuba, 2013

-From the Revolution Square to La Habana Vieja, the Pope at the cathedral tells the youth in Spanish, “Open up to the capability of dreaming, and if you do your best, the world will be different.”
+From Revolution Square to La Habana Vieja, the Pope, at the cathedral, tells the youth in Spanish, “Open up to the capability of dreaming, and if you do your best, the world will be different.”

 USA, 2015

-From the White House to addresses to the US Congress in precise English, phrasing Lincoln and Martin Luther King Jr., Pope Francis refers to the capacity of dialogue and how money can help others.
+From the White House to addresses to the US Congress, in precise English, Pope Francis emphasizes the importance of dialogue and how money can help, much like Lincoln and Martin Luther King Jr., among others.
 His speech focuses on climate change, immigration, and poverty.

 Then, the Pope calls for time for reflection and mentions that all the responsible people involved in the sexual abuse of minors by the priests and their families would be held accountable.